 Weeks 3-4 Dates: Number of lesson periods • Students read and research about subtopics/individual questions about the overall unit.
-Give guidance and support as students read, note the gist , select key words , and take notes in a matrix or graphic organizer.
+Give guidance and support as students read, note the gist, select key words, and take notes in a matrix or graphic organizer.
 Students may work in small groups and teacher rotates to support.
-During Reading Use shared reading to teach students close reading strategies and asking and answering text dependent questions.
-YOU DO-I HELP 3 During Writing Guided Writing: students choose a focus, plan, and draft one or more pieces following the process modeled in weeks 1-2.
+During Reading • Use shared reading to teach students close reading strategies (page 46-52) and asking and answering text dependent questions (61-66).
+WE DO-YOU HELP 2 YOURO-IHELP 3 During Writing • Guided Writing: students choose a focus, plan, and draft one or more pieces following the process modeled in weeks 1-2.
 Mini-lessons: provide short targeted lessons on aspects of informative writing as needed.
 Write anchor papers with students to match their rubric.
-100 DO - I HELP 3